N6REJ/.wow-settings/README.md

 ### Steps to create an addon

-1. create git repo for addon
+1. create git repositry for addon
 2. create addon in [wago](https://https://addons.wago.io/developers)
 3. get addon id from dashboard
 4. put ```## X-Wago-ID: xx``` where xx = id # into .toc